masasam/emacs-easy-hugo/README.md

 ![screencast](image/screencast2.gif)

-If your hugo version is 0.25 or higher, you can preview by following the edited part.
+You can preview by following the edited part.
 When permalinks is hugo's default and English URL, if you press p with easy-hugo-mode, it displays a preview of the article on pointer.

 ![easy-hugo6](image/easy-hugo6.png)